Children and Young People Aged 0-25 with Special Educational Needs and Disabilities

 17½

 Discussion with Children’s services about likely transfer date to ASC.
 If transfer is likely at 18 years, then a Care & Support Plan to be devised at 17 ½ setting out ASC support and actions for preparing young person for adulthood.
+There is a strategic Group that meets quarterly to over see the transitions process.

 Discussion with Leaving Care team, if the young person is or is likely to be, continuing in a ‘staying put’ arrangement’ post 18 birthday, then case responsibility will remain with the leaving care team.
 This should only be where it is agreed that the young person needs further time with their former foster carers to be ready to transfer to ASC.